FDio/csit/docs/content/methodology/measurements/data_plane_throughput/mlr_search.md

 ## Test Report Information

-The MLRsearch specification requires (or recommends) the test report to contain some information, here is the summary.
+The MLRsearch specification requires (or recommends) the test report to contain specific information, here is the summary.

 CSIT uses TRex as the traffic generator, over SSH, bash and Python layers that add roughly 0.5 second delay between trials.